dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 <img src="https://uploads.intercomcdn.com/i/o/17010148/7d640259791c81c11d48ef01/New-create-webhook-form.png"/>

 Notice the dialog requires you to provide `WEBHOOK URL`.
 This means you need to stand up an endpoint in order to get that URL.
 Looking in the [documentation](https://developers.intercom.com/v2.0/docs/webhooks) Intercom recommends developing locally using Sinatra, and exposing the endpoint using Ngrok.
 This means first you have to install a bunch of tools to develop and run locally.
-Later you'll then install deployment toolis in order to deploy to a cloud provider like Heroku.
+You'll then install deployment tools in order to deploy to a cloud provider like Heroku.
 Along the way you have plenty of reading to do.
 Feels very ancient.

 ![Facepalm](https://cdn.auth0.com/website/blog/extend/intercomslack/facepalm.jpg)